Astral-Sphere/openai-interface/README.md

 ### Error Handling

-All errors are converted into `crate::error::RequestError` or `crate::error::ResponseError`.
+All errors are converted into either `crate::error::OapiError` or `crate::error::ResponseError`.

 ## Musl Build

-This crate is designed to adapt with the musl libc, making it suitable for lightweight deployments in containerized environments.
-Longer compile times may be required, for openssl is needed to be built from source.
+This crate is designed to work with musl libc, making it suitable for lightweight deployments in containerized environments.
+Longer compile times may be required as OpenSSL needs to be built from source.

 To build for musl: